HHI Calculator (Herfindahl-Hirschman Index Calculator)

 - HHI above 2,500 indicates high market concentration.

-Moreover, you use the Hirfindahl-Hirschman Index to analyse how mergers and acquisition will affect the .
+In addition, the Hirfindahl-Hirschman Index is utilized to assess the impact of mergers and acquisitions.
 Generally, increases of over 100 points, especially in already highly concentrated markets, may raise antitrust concerns.